OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseMap_v2.md

           | perlin simplex = 1

-        <p class="jekyll-theme-minimal scene-class-attr-comment">Type of noise to use.
+        <p class="scene-class-attr-comment">Type of noise to use.
 Simplex grid activates Flow Noise Angle and Advection</p>

     </p>